-In situations where payments on the Class 1B-1 Notes are not effectively connected with the conduct of the non-U.S. Person's U.S. trade or business (or if an income tax treaty applies, are not attributable to a U.S. permanent establishment), because of the uncertainty as to how the Class 1B-1 Notes will be characterized, to the extent that Fannie Mae makes payments to a non-U.S. Person not exempt from withholding with respect to a Class 1B-1 Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each Class Coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 1B-1 Note at a rate of 30 percent.
+In situations where payments on the Class 2B-1 Notes are not effectively connected with the conduct of the non-U.S. Person's U.S. trade or business (or if an income tax treaty applies, are not attributable to a U.S. permanent establishment), because of the uncertainty as to how the Class 2B-1 Notes will be characterized, to the extent that Fannie Mae makes payments to a non-U.S. Person not exempt from withholding with respect to a Class 2B-1 Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each Class Coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 2B-1 Note at a rate of 30 percent.
 Further, Fannie Mae expects that other withholding agents making such payments to a non-U.S. Person will also withhold on such payments at such rate.
 If the non-U.S. Person is entitled to the benefits of an income tax treaty with the United States, the non-U.S. Person may provide a properly executed IRS Form W-8BEN, IRS Form W-8BEN-E or other documentation as may be prescribed by U.S. tax authorities to the withholding agent to reduce or eliminate such U.S. withholding tax.
+In the event that the Class 2B-1 Notes are characterized in a manner that would give rise to U.S. withholding tax absent an applicable income tax treaty, payments on the Class 2B-1 Notes should be classified as either "Interest," "Business Profits" or "Other Income" for purposes of most applicable income tax treaties, but there can be no assurance of such treatment and a withholding agent may not agree with such classifications and withhold under a different provision of an applicable treaty that may have a higher rate of withholding.

-If U.S. federal income tax is withheld on a payment with respect to the Class 1B-1 Notes, Fannie Mae will not pay an additional amount to non-U.S. Persons to compensate them for such tax.
-Non-U.S. Persons that hold Class 1B-1 Notes should be aware that if a withholding agent fails to withhold tax on a payment when withholding was required, the IRS may seek to collect the amount of such tax, and such non-U.S. Persons may ultimately be liable for such amounts.
-Accordingly, non-U.S. Persons that hold Class 1B-1 Notes should consult with their tax advisors regarding the suitability of the Class 1B-1 Notes for investment, including the possibility of obtaining a refund for any U.S. federal income tax withheld on payments on the Class 1B-1 Notes.
+If U.S. federal income tax is withheld on a payment with respect to the Class 2B-1 Notes, Fannie Mae will not pay an additional amount to non-U.S. Persons to compensate them for such tax.
+Non-U.S. Persons that hold

+Class 2B-1 Notes should be aware that if a withholding agent fails to withhold tax on a payment when withholding was required, the IRS may seek to collect the amount of such tax, and such non-U.S. Persons may ultimately be liable for such amounts.
+Accordingly, non-U.S. Persons that hold Class 2B-1 Notes should consult with their tax advisors regarding the suitability of the Class 2B-1 Notes for investment, including the possibility of obtaining a refund for any U.S. federal income tax withheld on payments on the Class 2B-1 Notes.